slightlycommonzach/.emacs.d/README.md

 A common error that you might come across when trying to take advantage of Flyspell is an error in "en_US".

 To fix this, install `aspell-en` on your desktop.

-Among the `lang/` configuration files you can find that there are small notes here and there pertaining to my setup in these.

 ## Roadmap